powerhouse-industries/checkmq/README.md

 ## Bower

 If you're using Bower to manage your front-end dependencies you can include this plugin as a component.
-Include "checkMQ": "1.0.0" in your bower.json file and run bower install.
+Include "checkmq": "1.0.0" in your bower.json file and run bower install.

 ## Browser support